Search in MDM

 Further

-Greetings Machonegro, the magnet is normal to find some metal particles, since there is friction between metal pieces, so the magnet is to catch them, the amount that is in this indicates that so much wear has the box, if only it had a little indicates that the box still has life, if they cover the entire magnet, it has a repair.
-Broken plastic seal?
-It is not uncommon, the cables must be somewhat "stiff" or hardened, the heat of the oil does that, you did not find water, that is good news, now you have to see what happened with that level, calculate how many liters you took out and add like 3 liters (those who keep the turbine), should give you the approximate capacity that the transmission carries, check the radiator and tell us.
+Greetings machonegro, it's normal to find some metallic particles on the magnet, since there's friction between metal parts.
+That's why the magnet is there to trap them.
+The amount found indicates how much wear the transmission has.
+If there were only a few, it means the transmission still has some useful life left.
+If they covered the entire magnet, then it needs repair.
+A broken plastic seal?
+That's not unusual.
+The cables must be somewhat stiff or hardened; the heat from the oil does that.
+You didn't find water, which is good news.
+Now we need to see what happened to that level.
+Calculate how many liters you drained and add about 3 liters (the amount stored in the turbine).
+That should give you the approximate capacity of the transmission.
+Check the radiator and let us know.

 Please connect or create account to join the conversation.